yogeshjp-unix/cloudformation-mybb/README.txt

 To run this project in an AWS Account do the following:

-- Create an EC2 KeyPair (required for SSH access, can't be automated by CF);
+- Create an EC2 KeyPair (required for SSH access);
 - Launch a stack from this template with CloudFormation;
 - ...Have fun for sometime, but watch the events regularly for the progress...
 - Go to the URL in the "WWWBalancerDNSName" output variable for the live MyBB application.